No matter your position — or your organization! — you’re bound to encounter some sticky situations at work.

 Superhero status?
 Renewed.

-Situation #2 — Keeping Top Performers Once They’ve Been Externally Recruited
+Sticky Situation — Keeping Top Performers Once They’ve Been Externally Recruited

 Oh, man.
 This one’s all too common.